vegaprotocol/specs/protocol/0062-SPAM-spam_protection.md

 - If a party gets banned several times during an epoch, all banns last for the defined time or until the epoch ends (try with at least three banns) (<a name="0062-SPAM-018" href="#0062-SPAM-018">0062-SPAM-018</a>)
 - During a ban due to too many votes, all governance related transactions are rejected (<a name="0062-SPAM-019" href="#0062-SPAM-019">0062-SPAM-019</a>)
 - After having been banned for too many votes and unbanned, with the maximum number of votes in that epoch exceeded, any additional votes are rejected without a new ban. (<a name="0062-SPAM-020" href="#0062-SPAM-020">0062-SPAM-020</a>)
-- Try to create a withdrawal bundle for an amount smaller than defined by `spam.protection.minimumWitdrawalQuantumMultiple x quantum` and verify that it is rejected (<a name="0062-SPAM-021" href="#0062-SPAM-021">0062-SPAM-021</a>)
+- Try to create a withdrawal bundle for an amount smaller than defined by `spam.protection.minimumWithdrawalQuantumMultiple x quantum` and verify that it is rejected (<a name="0062-SPAM-021" href="#0062-SPAM-021">0062-SPAM-021</a>)
-- Try to set `spam.protection.minimumWitdrawalQuantumMultiple` to `0` and verify that the parameter is rejected.(<a name="0062-SPAM-022" href="#0062-SPAM-022">0062-SPAM-022</a>)
+- Try to set `spam.protection.minimumWithdrawalQuantumMultiple` to `0` and verify that the parameter is rejected.(<a name="0062-SPAM-022" href="#0062-SPAM-022">0062-SPAM-022</a>)
-- Increase `spam.protection.minimumWitdrawalQuantumMultiple` and verify that a withdrawal transaction that would have been valid according to the former parameter value is rejected with the new one. (<a name="0062-SPAM-023" href="#0062-SPAM-023">0062-SPAM-023</a>)
+- Increase `spam.protection.minimumWithdrawalQuantumMultiple` and verify that a withdrawal transaction that would have been valid according to the former parameter value is rejected with the new one. (<a name="0062-SPAM-023" href="#0062-SPAM-023">0062-SPAM-023</a>)
-- Decrease `spam.protection.minimumWitdrawalQuantumMultiple` and verify that a withdrawal transaction that would have been invalid with the old parameter and is valid with the new value and is accepted.(<a name="0062-SPAM-024" href="#0062-SPAM-024">0062-SPAM-024</a>)
+- Decrease `spam.protection.minimumWithdrawalQuantumMultiple` and verify that a withdrawal transaction that would have been invalid with the old parameter and is valid with the new value and is accepted.(<a name="0062-SPAM-024" href="#0062-SPAM-024">0062-SPAM-024</a>)
 - Issue a valid withdrawal bundle.
-Increase `spam.protection.minimumWitdrawalQuantumMultiple` to a value that that would no longer allow the creation of the bundle.
+Increase `spam.protection.minimumWithdrawalQuantumMultiple` to a value that would no longer allow the creation of the bundle.
 Ask for the bundle to be re-issued and verify that it's not rejected. (<a name="0062-COSMICELEVATOR-001" href="#0062-COSMICELEVATOR-001">0062-COSMICELEVATOR-001</a>)

 > **Note**: If other governance functionality (beyond delegation-changes, votes, and proposals) are added, the spec and its acceptance criteria need to be augmented accordingly.
-This issue will be fixed on a follow up version.
+This issue will be fixed in a follow up version.